 Funny and stylish animated graphics by Yup Nguyen present a great idea how to get users entertained instead of annoyed with waiting.

-One of the most popular themes of digital illustration on Dribbble now is work at all perspectives.
-Graphic designers share numerous artworks showing a wide variety of workspaces, teamwork, creative processes and workflows, communication and collaboration.
-The main reason for it is the popularity of such graphics as visual content for landing pages and blog articles.
+One of the most popular themes of digital illustration on Dribbble now is work from all perspectives.
+Graphic designers share numerous artworks showing a wide variety of workspaces, teamwork, creative processes and workflows, communication, and collaboration.
+The main reason for this is the popularity of such graphics as visual content for landing pages and blog articles.

 This illustration by Tubik features the designer workspace made artistic with the color palette, noise, and experiments with composition.